john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ## Denoise

 What is noise?
 Somewhat imprecisely, we might say that noise is any variation in brightness information not part of the original image.
-But, all biomedical images are imperfect representations of the underlying structure that is being imaged.
+Yet, all biomedical images are imperfect representations of the underlying structure that is being imaged.
 Limited resolution (defined by the optics), uneven illumination or background, out-of-focus light, artifacts, and, of course, image noise, contribute to this imperfection.
-For the purposes of denoising, we distinguish noise from other imperfections, with the following definition:
+For denoising, we distinguish noise from other imperfections, with the following definition:

-> Noise is the discrepancy between the true amount of light $s_i$ being measured at pixel $i$, and the corresponding measured pixel value $x_i$ {cite}`laineImagingFocusIntroduction2021`
+> Noise is the discrepancy between the true amount of light $s_i$ being measured at pixel $i$, and the corresponding measured pixel value $x_i$.

-With that, the denoising problem can be stated as follows:
+With that, we can state the denoising problem as follows:

-> Image denoising aims to provide a function $f(x) \approx s$ that takes a noisy image $x$ as input and returns an approximation of the true clean image  $s$ as output.
+> Image denoising aims to provide a function $d(x) \approx s$ that takes a noisy image $x$ as input and returns an approximation of the true clean image  $s$ as output.

+Here, we've implicitly decomposed an image, $f$ into a desired or uncorrupted signal $s$ and a noise component $n$.
+How are $s$ and $n$ related?
+Are they independent?
+Can we eliminate $n$ with denoising?
+Next, we review how noise is modeled in screen-film mammography.

 ### Noise Models